Foodbe

 Note: This article is for informational purposes only and does not constitute medical advice.

 Most nuts — 🥜 almonds, 🥜 walnuts, 🥜 pistachios, and 🥜 cashews — are safe to eat while taking Ozempic (semaglutide).
 Portion control is the critical piece.
-Nuts are high in fat, and that fat load can amplify the mild-to-moderate gastrointestinal side effects that GLP-1 therapy commonly brings.
+Nuts are high in fat, so large portions may be harder to tolerate when GLP-1 therapy is already causing gastrointestinal side effects.

 Nuts have been valued in Mediterranean, Middle Eastern, and Asian diets for centuries. 🥜 Almonds and 🥜 walnuts were staple foods along ancient trade routes and in Roman cuisine. 🥜 Pistachios and 🥜 cashews are integral to traditional celebratory dishes in South Asia and the Middle East.

 Start with a small handful to gauge your tolerance when on Ozempic.
-Opt for dry-roasted or raw nuts without added oils or salt to minimize gastrointestinal irritation.
-Pair nuts with fiber-rich fruits or vegetables to slow digestion and further reduce GI discomfort.
+Opt for dry-roasted or raw nuts without added oils or salt.
+Pair nuts with fruit or vegetables to make a small portion feel more filling.

 GLP-1 Care Package